NYJL community partner application

 - Step 1: First, determine if your proposed project meets NYJL requirements.

 - • Is your project located in Manhattan?

 - • Is it designed to utilize trained NYJL volunteers?
 (Please note, NYJL volunteers cannot participate in fundraising-related activities for other organizations.)

-- • Does it fall within one of our four Community Councils: Adult Education & Mentoring, Children’s Education, Culture & the Arts, or Child Health & Welfare?
+- • Does it fall within one of our four Community Councils: Adult Education & Mentoring, Children’s Education, Culture & the Arts, City Impact, or Child Health & Welfare?
 Please read the descriptions of each area above to determine whether your organization’s mission and proposed project would fit within the NYJL’s existing community priorities.

 - Step 2: Formally propose a program which takes into account the following: